Bookrage001/osc/resources/docs/widgets/plots.md

 }
 ```

-This one is like the `led` except it takes three arguments (red, green and blue values between 0 and 255) with an optionnal forth argument (alpha, between 0 and 1)
+This one is like the `led` except it takes either three arguments (red, green and blue values between 0 and 255) with an optionnal forth argument (alpha, between 0 and 1), or one argument (a valid css color name).

 ## Plot